Learn-React-With-Harshi/chapter-13-time-for-the-test/README.md

    Documenting my learning journey of [Namaste React Live Course](https://learn.namastedev.com/) conducted by Akshay Saini

 ## Class Summary `Chapter-13 Time for the test` (05/02/2023)
-  Chapter-12 is all about handling data using external state management library `Redux`.
-Akshay made it easy to understand this knowledge heavy complex concept.
-We discussed the problems with other ways of data management like Props drilling and Context API.
-Importance of Redux, Redux Toolkit vs React-Redux and step by step configuration and implementation of React Redux were done in this chapter.
-Jargons like reducer, dispatch, action, selector, slice, store, state, subscription were explained clearly.
-It was mind blowing and still could not stop thinking about it.
+  We are marching towards the end of the course as well as the project that we are developing.
+Chapter-13 is all about testing the application.
+Yes !
+Testing is also a part of development, in fact, important part of development which many developers don't do to met deadlines.
+In this chapter, different types of testing and testing frameworks were discussed.
+Detailed explanation and hands-on on testing frameworks `jest` and `react-testing-library` were done.
+We tried to cover test cases for major features of our app.
+It was again a knowlegde heavy as well as lengthy session.

   Find my version of detailed explanation of these concepts in [theory-assignment.md](https://github.com/Learn-React-With-Harshi/chapter-13-time-for-the-test/blob/main/theory-assignment.md).
 Check [coding-assignment.md](https://github.com/Learn-React-With-Harshi/chapter-13-time-for-the-test/blob/main/coding-assignment.md) for all the features that I implemented in this chapter.

-One line about this chapter : `When we need to make a modification in the store, we must first dispatch an action that calls a reducer function which updates the slice of the store, and when we want to read from the store, we must first call a Selector Hook (function) for subscribing only to the required slice of store, which can be used to update the data in the component`.
+One line about this chapter : `Writing testcases & Testing the code are equally important to writing code and developing teh features `

-Check out [Chapter-12 Live](https://learn-react-with-harshi-chapter-12.netlify.app/) for the live demo of this chapter's coding assignment `(InstaFood Version 6.0)`.
+Check out [Chapter-13 Live](https://learn-react-with-harshi-chapter-13.netlify.app/) for the live demo of this chapter's coding assignment `(InstaFood Version 6.0)`.
 Also check out the following chapters to see how InstaFood has progressed.
 Happy Reacting !!!

 If you are interested in other chapters of this series, please browse through the [my repositories](https://github.com/orgs/Learn-React-With-Harshi/repositories)